 This was a promotional book printed on the 125th anniversary of the Math.
 Bäuerle company.
 The first part of the book is a very nicely illustrated history of the company, and the second part shows off the company's current activities (in 1988).
 The book was accompanied by a cover letter from 1991, and a photocopy of a letter from 1966.

-I found a few advertisements in Dutch newspapers.
+I found a few advertisements and articles in British and Dutch newspapers.

 Here are entries from Ernst Martin's book and The American Digest Of Business Machines.